 Treat

-When you discover a plant is infested, plan to treat and repot.
+When you discover a plant is infested, plan to isolate, treat, and repot.
 There are several easy home-treatment options that will kill mealies, in no particular order:

-• Rubbing alcohol: 91% isopropyl alcohol, use in a spray bottle or dab directly on insects with q-tips.
+• Rubbing alcohol: 91% isopropyl alcohol, dilute in a spray bottle or dab directly on insects with a q-tip.

 • Horticultural sulfur: say, didn't I mention this for root rot too?!
 Sulfur can kill and help dissuade mealybug infestations, as well as spider mites.
 Sprinkle on the soil as a preventative, or mix in water to give your plants a spritz.